-“I’m leaving LMU with a responsibility to use my education and privileges out in the greater world,” Brooke said, who also majored in English.
+“My LMU experience instilled a desire within me to use my education and privileges out in the greater world,” Brooke, who double-majored in Political Science and English, said.
 “My Jesuit education encouraged me to be critical of the systems around us and taught me what it means to be committed to social justice.”

-The recipient of LMU’s 2019 Marian Award for excellence in leadership, service and academia, as well as a Presidential Citation, Brooke says her passion for the field developed after experiencing food insecurity first hand following the devastating effects of two hurricanes blindsiding her home state.
+Brooke says her passion for the field developed after experiencing food insecurity first-hand following two hurricanes' devastating effects blindsiding her home state.

-Drawn to LMU for its commitment to service and social justice, Brooke says she was looking for a college experience that would give her the tools to become a well-rounded individual, and her time on the bluff didn’t disappoint.
+Drawn to LMU for its commitment to service and social justice, Brooke says she was looking for a college experience that would give her the tools to become a well-rounded individual.
+Her time on the bluff didn’t disappoint.

 “LMU became one of the most fulfilling experiences I could have asked for,” Brooke said.
-“I don’t think I’d be moving across the country if my professors and friends hadn't made me feel that I could independently make change.”
+“I don’t think that I would have moved across the country for grad school if I hadn’t been made to feel that I could independently make a difference by my professors and friends.”

 A particular highlight of Brooke’s college experience was venturing to Paris on an Honors Summer Research grant to explore cuisine as an avenue for social change at a refugee food festival.

 But she says her mind wasn’t always on food.
-In fact, one of her favorite Bellarmine College of Liberal Arts courses was her Honors Theology class taught by Professor Douglas Christie.
+In fact, one of her favorite courses was her Honors Theology course taught by Professor Douglas Christie via the top ranked LMU Bellarmine College of Liberal Arts.

-Looking to the future, Brooke hopes to take the knowledge gained in graduate school and take part in a new chain of non-profit, community supported restaurants called “Pay What You Eat,” but admits that life’s main course is still undecided.
+She hopes to use the knowledge she gains from her graduate studies and take part in a new chain of non-profit, community-supported restaurants called “Pay What You Eat,” but admits that life’s main course is still undecided.

-As for what advice Brooke has for future Lions?
+As for what advice Brooke has for future LMU students?